Chiropractors are trained to treat you as an entire person, not just the symptoms you come to the office with.

 If you are experiencing vertigo or dizziness, it's time to see your chiropractor.

-If you have vertigo, your chiropractor will develop a treatment plan just for you to help treat the symptoms.
+Your chiropractor will develop a chiropractic treatment plan tailored to your symptoms.

-The chiropractors at the Arrowhead Clinic have years of experience helping their patients achieve optimal health, and they would love to help you.
+The chiropractors at the Arrowhead Clinic have years of experience helping their patients achieve optimal health, and they're ready to assist you.

 If you're ready to visit a chiropractor, click the button below to get started.